Campusoft/knowledge_base/data_base/oracle/oracle_advanced_queuing.md

 Oracle will notify an agent to execute a registered PL/SQL "callback" procedure (alternatively, the agent can notify an email address or http:// address rather than execute a callback procedure).

+# Security

+To enqueue or dequeue, users need EXECUTE rights on DBMS_AQ and either ENQUEUE or DEQUEUE privileges on target queues

 # .NET